Are you concerned that your teen isn’t making the most of his or her potential?

 Or do you worry that your teen lacks focus?

-Unmotivated teenagers cause their parents lots of stress and frustration.
+Unmotivated teenagers cause their parents a lot of stress and frustration.

 During adolescence, teens often deal with challenges like peer pressure, bullying, school-related stress, etc. These issues can affect teens’ motivation by causing them to feel overwhelmed or lost.

 Parenting teens is hard, and you’re not alone if you feel like you’ve tried everything to motivate your teenager.

 This article explores the possible explanations for what’s going on with unmotivated teenagers.
 We’ll also explore what you – as a parent – can do to help.